KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ## Project Management

-## Solution Architecture

-Challenges
-* The need to refactor code/architecture
-* Should maintain a full-stack architecture anytime possible

 ## Talent
 * Are people of the right skill level on the team?
 * If not, can people of the right skill level be recruited?